microsoft/pxt-common-packages/libs/game/docs/reference/sprites/sprite-kind.md

 ## Returns

-* a sprite [kind](/reference/sprites/sprite/kind) object for a sprite kind identifer.
+* a sprite [kind](/reference/sprites/sprite/kind) object for a sprite kind identifier.

 ## Example #example

 Create several `Food` sprites at random locations on the screen.
-Use a sprite kind object for the `Food` identifier to destroy all `Food` srprites.
+Use a sprite kind object for the `Food` identifier to destroy all `Food` sprites.

 ```blocks
 let mySprite: Sprite = null